 - Aesthetically pleasing

-- May fluctuate if weather is exceptionally cold
+- It May fluctuates if the weather is exceptionally cold

 2. Hydor Submersible Glass Aquarium Heater